moorepants/learn-multibody-dynamics/noncontributing.rst

    me.init_vprinting(use_latex='mathjax')

-Kane's formulation relieves us from having to consider noncontributing forces (See Sec. :ref:`Contributing and Non-contributing Forces`), but often we are interested in one or more of these noncontributing forces.
+Kane's formulation relieves us from having to consider noncontributing forces (See Sec. :ref:`Contributing and Noncontributing Forces`), but often we are interested in one or more of these noncontributing forces.
 In this chapter, I will show how you can find the equation for a noncontributing force by introducing *auxiliary generalized speeds*.
 But first, let's solve the